bitrix24/b24restdocs/api-reference/lists/sections/lists-section-get.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed to meet writing standards
+- edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- examples missing
+- examples are missing
-- success response not provided
+- success response is missing
-- error response not provided
+- error response is missing

 {% endnote %}